EatingRichly/wp-hashcash-updated/readme.txt

 Stable tag: 4.7
 Requires at least: 3.1

 Client-side javascript blocks all spam bots.
 XHTML 1.1 compliant.
-Now with suppot for WordPress Versions 3.1+
+Now with support for WordPress Versions 3.1+

 == Description ==